Facebook advertising is advancing fast, and with over 2 million active Facebook advertisers, many brands simply can’t afford to ignore it.

 5. Generate competition entries

-Existing customers or mailing list members make the perfect audience to promote competitions to, because they’re already familiar with your brand, so the entry rate is usually much better than targeting an audience who could be new to your brand.
+Existing customers or mailing list members make the perfect audience to promote competitions as well because they’re already familiar with your brand, so the entry rate is usually much better than targeting an audience who could be new to your brand.

 Using Facebook Custom Audiences you can upload a list of your existing customers or your mailing list of email addresses, and Facebook will match them to Facebook accounts where possible, allowing you to target them with ads promoting the competition.